 With a highly qualified and professional international team, ICDS organizes a great variety of technical and educational programs, providing international students with the opportunity to sharpen their Spanish skills, gain an understanding of Central and Latin America's cultural richness and acquire in depth knowledge and hands-on experience on the challenges of cultural diversity, environment, and development in the region.

 ICDS offers study abroad programs during the spring and fall semesters, spring quarter, and summer.
-All programs are interdisciplinary and highly participatory, and offer experiential learning opportunities through field trips and site visits related to the course subjects.
+All programs are interdisciplinary and highly participatory, offering experiential learning opportunities through field trips and site visits related to the course subjects.
 ICDS programs offer students the chance for complete cultural and language immersion through homestays with local families and by the progressive incorporation of their developing Spanish skills into the course dynamics, thus making the programs practically bilingual.
+In addition, Costa Rican students from the Universidad Latina de Costa Rica are now taking ICDS classes along with American study abroad students, allowing our students the chance to easily make friends with locals!

 ROOM & BOARD with a Costa Rican host family.
 Includes 2 meals a day on weekdays, 3 meals a day on weekends and holidays, and one load of laundry per week.
 Rooms are single occupancy - 1 student per family.